yuval-kahan/website-refresh/README.md

 Access Extensions Page:

 **2**.Click on the three dots (⋮) in the upper-right corner of Chrome to open the menu.
-Navigate to More Tools > Extensions.
-Alternatively, you can type chrome://extensions/ into the address bar and press Enter.
+Navigate to  Extensions.
+Alternatively, you can type **chrome://extensions/** into the address bar and press Enter.
 Enable Developer Mode:

 **3**.On the Extensions page, you'll find a toggle switch in the upper-right corner labeled “Developer mode”.